justinyates887/Eldara/content/Campaigns/Campaign 1/Locations/The Hermit's Cabin.md

 #Campaign/Location
 ## The Hermit's Cabin

-**Location & Approach:** The cabin sits in a small clearing roughly a mile south of [[content/Campaigns/Campaign 1/Locations/Greendale]], accessible only by a narrow deer path that winds through dense undergrowth.
+**Location & Approach:** The cabin sits in a small clearing roughly a mile south of [[Greendale (Campaign)]], accessible only by a narrow deer path that winds through dense undergrowth.
 Ancient oak trees tower overhead, their thick canopy filtering the light into dappled patterns on the forest floor.
 The approach is deliberately obscured—[[Olymyster Oakleaf]] values his privacy and has spent years ensuring his home remains hidden from casual discovery.

 **The Cabin Itself:** A modest log structure that seems to have grown from the forest itself, [[Olymyster Oakleaf]]'s cabin is built around the trunk of a massive dead oak tree.
 Mushrooms and moss cover much of the roof, while herbs and wildflowers grow in chaotic profusion around the foundation.
 What should be a charming woodland dwelling has an air of watchful tension—too many small details suggest defensive preparations.